telerik/kendo-ui-core/docs/controls/editors/multiselect/how-to/AngularJS/keep-view-and-model-in-sync.md

 > **Important**
 >
-> It is not recommended to change the ids of the DataSource to achieve the desired custom item selection logic inside the Kendo UI MultiSelect.
+> Avoid changing the IDs of the Data Source to achieve the desired custom item selection logic inside the Kendo UI MultiSelect.

-To keep the view and model in sync, follow the steps below:
+To keep the view and model in sync:

-1. Attach an event listener to the `select` event using `k-on-select`.
-For more information on `select`, refer to [this article](/api/javascript/ui/multiselect#events-select).
+1. Attach an event listener to the [`select`](/api/javascript/ui/multiselect#events-select) event by using `k-on-select`.

-2. If `"Unknown"` is selected, then all other options are deselected by assigning the value of `"Unknown"` to the model.
+2. If `"Unknown"` is selected, all other options are deselected by assigning the value of `"Unknown"` to the model.

         $scope.selectedIds = [0];

-3. If any other option is selected, then find the `"Unknown"` option and remove it from the model.
-Finally, add the current selection.
+3. If any other option is selected, find the `"Unknown"` option and remove it from the model.
+Then, add the current selection.

-To implement a similar result, follow the same steps with a [`change` event handler](/api/javascript/ui/multiselect#events-change).
-If you use `change`, adding the current selection from **Step 3** above is not necessary.
+You can implement a similar result by following the same steps and using the [`change`](/api/javascript/ui/multiselect#events-change) event handler.
+In this case, it is not necessary to add the current selection from **Step 3**.

-The example below demonstrates how to keep the view and the model of a Kendo UI MultiSelect in AngularJS applications in sync.
+The following example demonstrates how to keep in sync the view and the model of a Kendo UI MultiSelect in AngularJS applications.

 ###### Example